 Robustness has been addressed in particular by establishing corresponding formulas for particles of different shapes, as e.g.~the explicit formulas by Jeffery~\cite{Jeffery-22} for suspensions of ellipsoids (see also~\cite{LH-71,HL-72}).
 Accuracy is a more subtle issue and essentially amounts to capturing the next-order term in the low-density expansion.
 While particle interactions are neglected at first order, the next-order correction consists of including the effects of pairwise interactions.
-Due to the long-range character of the latter, some renormalization is needed.
-This was first achieved by Batchelor and Green~\cite{BG-72}, and we refer to~\cite{Hinch-77,Obrien-79,Almog-Brenner} for different formal renormalization ideas.
-In this respect, a related yet different topic concerns the sedimentation of suspended particles under gravity and the computation of their effective settling speed, which requires a similar renormalization: the above-mentioned contribution by Batchelor and Green~\cite{BG-72} was indeed inspired by Batchelor's work~\cite{Batchelor-72} on sedimentation.
-We refer to~\cite{ZAB-83,NK-84,AGKL-12} for the asymptotic analysis of the effective viscosity for dilute \emph{periodic} arrays of suspended particles.
-In a more mathematical spirit, we also mention the pioneering work by S\'anchez-Palencia~\cite{SP-85,LSP-85} using formal two-scale expansions for locally periodic suspensions.
+Due to their long-range nature, the sum of pairwise contributions is not summable and some renormalization is therefore needed.
+This was first achieved by Batchelor and Green~\cite{BG-72}, and we refer to~\cite{Hinch-77,Obrien-79,Almog-Brenner} for other formal renormalization ideas.
+A related, yet different, topic concerns the sedimentation of suspended particles under gravity and the computation of their effective settling speed, which happens to require a similar renormalization: the above-mentioned contribution by Batchelor and Green~\cite{BG-72} was indeed inspired by Batchelor's work~\cite{Batchelor-72} on sedimentation.
+Interestingly, the renormalization of higher-order corrections to the effective viscosity had remained open in the physics community.